-The annual 2024 Gulf Inland Waterways Joint Hurricane Team Response Protocol Review will take place on Thursday, May 23, 2024, from 0900 – 1400 at the Port of New Orleans.
+The annual 2024 Gulf Inland Waterways Joint Hurricane Team Response Protocol Review took place on Thursday, May 23, 2024, from 0900 – 1400 at the Port of New Orleans.

-A copy of the DRAFT 2024 Joint Hurricane Team Response Protocol is available for review below.
+A copy of the 2024 Joint Hurricane Team Response Protocol is available for review below.

 The only significant update from last year is the addition of Appendix 10.